rgarofano/pico-kickstart/README.md

 > Note: running make with -j4 means that 4 processors/threads will execute the command in parallel, you may choose a higher or lower number depending on your processor or omit the -j entirely

 ## Blinking LED (Raspberry Pi Pico W)
-The developers of the Raspberry Pi Pico have provided us with the code we need to blink an LED on the board so we can skip this step.
+The developers of the Raspberry Pi Pico have provided us with the code we need to blink an LED on the board so we can skip the step of actually writing the code.
 We still need to go throught the process of building and compiling the code.
 In general when developing on the pico you write your code and then you create a seperate directory called `build` where all the files generated from building and compilation are stored.
 Since the code for blink is stored in `$HOME/pico/pico-examples/blink` we will create the the build directory at `$HOME/pico/pico-examples/build`:
 ```
 $ cd $HOME/pico/pico-examples
 $ mkdir build